kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - assigning a username to each player in multiplayer mode

-As a user, I shall have a username, so that I can recognize myself and distinguish among my opponents.
+As a user who wants to play with others, I shall have a username, so that I can recognize myself and distinguish among my opponents.

 - two players cannot share a username in one game

-As a user, I shall have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.
+As a user who wants to player with others, I shall have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.

 - short timing for answering the questions

-As a user, I shall have just a few seconds to answer the question, as this is supposed to game of both knowledge and speed.
+As a player in a multiplayer game, I shall have just a few seconds to answer the question, as this is supposed to game of both knowledge and speed.

 - 20 different activities stored in the database

-As a user, I shall be asked questions about different activities' consumption rates, as that would improve the game drastically in terms of interest and curiosity among the players.
+As a player, I shall be asked questions about different activities' consumption rates, as that would improve the game drastically in terms of interest and curiosity.

 - ranking/leaderboard presented at the end of each multiplayer game

-As a user, I shall be able to see how my opponents have scored in total after a game, and also, how I placed among them so that I can stay motivated to learn and to re-match them to do better (or to defend the first place if already on top).
+As a player who has just finished a game, I shall be able to see how my opponents have scored in total after a game, and also, how I placed among them so that I can stay motivated to learn and to re-match them to do better (or to defend the first place if already on top).

 ### Should:

 - images

-As a user, I should see an image together with the question text, as that would help me comprehend the question faster.
+As a player, I should see an image together with the question text, as that would help me comprehend the question faster.

 - giving points considering the speed

-As a user, I should be awarded more points if I answer correctly faster than some other players, because thus some “hierarchy” can be established.
+As a player in a multiplayer game, I should be awarded more points if I answer correctly faster than some other players, because thus some “hierarchy” can be established.

 - the speed is "deduced" by how many seconds are left so that the "reduce time" gives more advantage

-As a user, I should be able to negatively affect the others by using my "reduce time" power-up, so it would be reasonable to consider the speed of an answer depending on the time left for that specific user.
+As a player in a multiplayer game, I should be able to negatively affect the others by using my "reduce time" power-up, so it would be reasonable to consider the speed of an answer depending on the time left for that specific user.
 - timing the questions

-As a user, I should see the time remaining to answer the current question, as otherwise, I wouldn’t know when it’s up, and thus, I might not answer in time, thinking there is some more time.
+As a player, I should see the time remaining to answer the current question, as otherwise, I wouldn’t know when it’s up, and thus, I might not answer in time, thinking there is some more time.

 - intermediate leaderboard

-As a user, I should be able to see an intermediate leaderboard during multiplayer games which shows top players' names and scores, and also my position in the leaderboard and score, as I would like to know who is winning and where am I in relation to them.
+As a player in a multiplayer game, I should be able to see an intermediate leaderboard which shows top players' names and scores, and also my position in the leaderboard and score, as I would like to know who is winning and where am I in relation to them.

 - a different type of questions

-As a user, I should be asked differently phrased questions, as otherwise the game would be pretty monotonous and would easily bore me.
+As a player, I should be asked differently phrased questions, as otherwise the game would be pretty monotonous and would easily bore me.

 - estimation questions

-As a user, I should be asked a question that requires me to estimate a specific value (e.g. power consumption of a certain appliance) at least once, as that would make the game more exciting and intriguing.
+As a player, I should be asked a question that requires me to estimate a specific value (e.g. power consumption of a certain appliance) at least once, as that would make the game more exciting and intriguing.

 - using power-ups after answering a question

-As a user, I should be able to use a "wild-card" even after answering a question, as this is a game of speed and I would strive to answer as fast as I can at first.
+As a player in a multiplayer game, I should be able to use a once-per-game ability (joker) even after answering a question, as this is a game of speed and I would strive to answer as fast as I can at first.

 - back option after a game is done

-As a user, I should be presented with a "Return Home" option after a game is finished, as that would improve the usability a lot.
+As a user who has finished a game, I should be presented with a "Return Home" option after a game is finished, as that would improve the usability a lot.

 - disconnecting

-As a user, I should see some indication that a player is inactive (disconnected) so that I know how many active players are still in the game.
+As a player in a multiplayer game, I should see some indication that a player is inactive (disconnected) so that I know how many active players are still in the game.
 ### Could:

 - emoji